 So-called “light” data can encompass online search behaviors and trends, consumer studies, and social media analyses.

-If the data you’re looking for doesn’t exist, you can help write the story that you want to read and commission your own survey about the topic.
-When you’re in charge, you can target the audience sample size you need to focus your survey on one particular local audience or a wider, national, audience of local news consumers.
+If the data you’re looking for doesn’t exist, you can commission your own survey about the topic.
+You can target your survey to one particular local audience or a national audience of local news consumers.

 Surveys that highlight data from regional audiences make great assets for local journalism.
-We’ve all turned seen news reports leading with “a new survey finds,” and that’s because local media outlets love new data.
-Especially when that data targets their local audience, specifically.
+We’ve all seen news reports leading with “a new survey finds,” and that’s because local media outlets love new, local data.

 Here are some of our best practices for conducting consumer sentiment surveys.

-At Digital Third Coast, we prefer to conduct studies with 2,000 respondents on almost any topic imaginable, but sometimes go down to 1,000 respondents for a niche topic.
+At Digital Third Coast, we prefer to conduct studies with 2,000 respondents, but sometimes go down to 1,000 respondents for a niche topic.
 These more niche topics have included pet ownership and buying a home.
-The reason we typically aim for 2,000 respondents is to hear from a large enough audience that we capture average sentiment.
+The reason we typically aim for 2,000 respondents is to hear from a large enough audience that we capture the average sentiment.

 In order for a survey to be considered scientific, Versta Research says there should be a few key elements to it: